Counsellor for Incoming Peace Fellows:

 Rotary Youth Leadership Award (RYLA) Camp

 Toowong Rotary is charged with selecting and preparing candidates as participants in week long leadership training camp near Brisbane.
 Candidates are aged between 18–26 and selected on basis their future community leadership potential.
 The Club subsidises the cost of camp.

 A leadership camp for Year 10 high school students held over one weekend near Brisbane.
 An interactive program to help build and develop students’ self-confidence, leadership and social skills, and broaden their horizons.
 For students 14 – 17 year old.
 The Club selects the candidates and subsidises the cost of camp.

 Tales from the Dilly Bag

 This project assists Indigenous children and their classmates to develop Emergent Literacy skills.
-These skills, developed during the early childhood years, are needed as the foundation for learning to be literate.
-Toowong RC is the sponsor of a “Tales from the Dilly Bag” literacy kit, comprising 2 large boxes of reading/teaching materials and resources delivered to Morayfield State School (primarily to be used by the school’s indigenous students) and the Royal Children’s Hospital School.
+These skills, developed during at early childhood years, are foundation for learning to literate.
+Toowong RC is sponsor of “Tales the Dilly Bag” literacy kit, comprising 2 large boxes of reading/teaching materials and resources delivered to Morayfield State School (primarily to school’s indigenous students) and the Royal Children’s Hospital School.

 Rotary’s Youth Exchange Program (YEP)

 Rotary’s Youth Exchange Program (YEP) has both outgoing YEP and incoming YEP responsibilities.
-For outgoing YEP candidates, the Club assists selected nominees to prepare for their selection interviews at District level and provides Counsellors to help successful candidates prepare for their exchange experience and act as a point of contact with host Clubs overseas.
-For incoming YEP delegates, the Club arranges host families who provide accommodation, support and guidance on the ground – sometimes this role is shared with other Clubs.
+For outgoing YEP candidates, the Club assists selected nominees to prepare for selection interviews at District level and provides Counsellors to help successful candidates prepare for exchange experience and act as point of contact without host clubs overseas.
+For incoming YEP delegates, the Club arranges host families who provide accommodation, support and guidance on ground – sometimes this role is shared with other Clubs.